AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-51636-company-admin-cannot-add-new-users.md

 <u>Expected results</u>

-Admin user should be able to add new user.
+The admin user is able to add a new user.

 <u>Actual results</u>